 Find a set of success story handouts – which can be localized – featuring key efforts in core programmatic areas.

-*To download resources from Google Drive, right-click the file name and select “Download.”
+*To download resources from Google Drive, right-click the file and select “Download.”
 These are .DOTX files, which are Microsoft Word templates.
-When you open them, it will create a new Word doc (.docx) so you can save files locally without altering the original template.
+When opened, it creates a new Word doc (.docx) so you can save files without altering the original template.

-For additional tools refer to Communicating Local Impacts.
+For additional guidance, refer to Tools for Communicating Local Impacts.

 Jobs and Careers (Recruitment Resources)